Codecademy/docs/content/go/concepts/slices/slices.md

 A **slice** in Go is a pointer to a section of an array.
 They are like arrays, but with the flexibility of being dynamically sized.
 Care needs to be taken when modifying elements in slices, as the element value will change in the underlying array.
 A slice has a length and a capacity.

-The length is the number of elements in the slice and can be found using `len(slice_name)`.
+The length of a slice is the number of elements in the slice.
+The length can be found using `len(slice_name)`.

 The capacity can be found using `cap(slice_name)`.
 It is the number of elements in the underlying array from the slice's start index to the end of the array.